İsmail Keleş

 Keleş began with sport shooting in 2007.
 He has competed since 2008.

 He qualified for participation in the 10 m air pistol men event at the 2012 Summer Olympics after he won the silver medal at the 2012 ISSF World Cup held in Milan, Italy.
 He also competed in the 50 m pistol at the 2012 Summer Olympics.

-At the 2013 European Shooting Championships held in Osijek, Croatia from July 21 to August 4, he won the silver in the 50 m pistol event together with his team mates Ömer Alimoğlu and Yusuf Dikeç.
+At the 2013 European Shooting Championships held in Osijek, Croatia from 21 July to 4 August, he won the silver in the 50 m pistol event together with his team mates Ömer Alimoğlu and Yusuf Dikeç.

 He competed at the 2016 Summer Olympics in the 10 and 50 m pistol.

+He won the gold medal with his teammates Yusuf Dikeç and Buğra Selimzade in the 10m air pistol trio event at the 2025 European 10 m Events Championships in Osijek, Croatia.